 I left The Duo grill outside for over a week through a hard frost, rain and cold weather to see how stainless the stainless steel actually is.
 I expected to see rust spots but was pleasantly surprised to find none even after several uses.

 It also held up over intense heat.
 Some of the online reviews reported melting and bowing of the grill slats which I didn’t experience at all even over scorching coals.
 I did struggle to put the grill together the first couple of times as I mentioned and horsed one of the slats which bent it slightly.
 I chalk that one up to user error but feel the company could definitely help us out with some simple directions.

 It can be a challenge placing and leveling such a small grill over a large fire.
-You can easily make a smaller fire with small sticks and small logs that fit under the grill after you've levelled it or just bring a small back of charcoal and put them in your dollar store steamer.
+You can easily make a smaller fire with small sticks and small logs that fit under the grill after you’ve leveled it or just bring a small bag of charcoal and put them in your dollar store steamer.